Title-1

 |---|---|

-| Mandatory Identification All districts must identify students ≥97th percentile in verbal, nonverbal, or quantitative reasoning; offer testing 3× per year; accept valid scores from other AZ LEAs | Renzulli complements — not replaces — district-administered State Board-approved tests.
+| Mandatory Identification All districts must identify students ≥97th percentile in verbal, nonverbal, or quantitative reasoning · offer testing 3× per year · accept valid scores from other AZ LEAs | Renzulli complements — not replaces — district-administered State Board-approved tests.
 The Profiler and CTC provide supplementary evidence for locally developed criteria used to serve students below the 97th percentile threshold. |

-| Integrated, Differentiated Experience Gifted education must be an integrated, differentiated learning experience during the regular school day — differing from regular instruction in content, process, and product | The enrichment database provides 40,000+ activities differentiated in content depth, thinking process complexity, and authentic product creation — directly addressing Arizona’s three statutory dimensions of differentiation with activity logs that document compliance. |
+| Integrated, Differentiated Experience Gifted education must be an integrated, differentiated learning experience during the regular school day — differing from regular instruction in content, process, and product | The Enrichment Database provides 40,000+ activities differentiated in content depth, thinking process complexity, and authentic product creation — directly addressing Arizona’s three statutory dimensions of differentiation, with activity logs that document compliance. |

-| Scope & Sequence Board-approved plan submitted to ADE every 4 years; must cover program design, identification, curriculum, instruction, social/emotional, PD, parent involvement, program assessment, and budgeting | Renzulli provides evidence for four Scope & Sequence sections directly: curriculum (enrichment database), instruction (differentiated activities), social/emotional development (Leadership Assessment, EFA), and program assessment (PSP progress exports, activity logs). |
+| Scope & Sequence Board-approved plan submitted to ADE every 4 years; covers program design, identification, curriculum, instruction, social/emotional, PD, parent involvement, program assessment, and budgeting | Renzulli provides evidence for four Scope & Sequence sections directly: curriculum (Enrichment Database), instruction (differentiated activities), social/emotional development (Leadership Assessment, EFA), and program assessment (PSP progress exports, activity logs). |

-| Group B “G” Weight 0.007 add-on for students ≥97th percentile; reported via AzEDS GIFT10/GIFT11 in verbal, nonverbal, or quantitative categories | PSP activity logs and progress reports document that Group B funded students are receiving appropriate gifted services commensurate with their abilities — supporting the audit trail ADE reviews through the GIFT10/GIFT11 reporting cycle. |
+| Group B "G" Weight 0.007 add-on for students ≥97th percentile · reported via AzEDS GIFT10/GIFT11 in verbal, nonverbal, or quantitative categories | PSP activity logs and progress reports document that Group B-funded students are receiving appropriate gifted services commensurate with their abilities — supporting the audit trail ADE reviews through the GIFT10/GIFT11 reporting cycle. |

-| Universal 2nd-Grade Screening (CogAT) Free state-funded optional CogAT screening for all 2nd graders; students ≥97th percentile generate Group B weight; strategy for equitable identification | The enrichment database and talent pool enrichment activities support follow-up for all students surfaced by universal screening — including students below the 97th percentile threshold who need enrichment while districts develop locally approved criteria to serve them. |
+| Universal 2nd-Grade Screening (CogAT) Free state-funded optional CogAT screening for all 2nd graders; ≥97th percentile generates Group B weight; equitable identification strategy | The Enrichment Database and talent pool enrichment activities support follow-up for all students surfaced by universal screening — including students below the 97th percentile threshold who need enrichment while districts develop locally approved criteria. |

-| Teacher Endorsement Primary gifted teachers must hold or be working toward Arizona Gifted Education K–12 Endorsement; Scope & Sequence must include a PD plan for all teachers working with gifted students | Renzulli’s enrichment database and PBL tools give any teacher — endorsed or in progress — ready-to-deploy, research-based gifted resources.
-The Scope & Sequence’s PD plan element is supported by Renzulli’s certified educator course available at renzullilearning.com/en/courses. |
+| Teacher Endorsement & PD Primary gifted teachers must hold or be working toward Arizona Gifted Education K–12 Endorsement; Scope & Sequence must include a PD plan | The Enrichment Database and PBL tools give any teacher — endorsed or in progress — ready-to-deploy, research-based gifted resources.
+The Scope & Sequence’s PD plan element is supported by Renzulli’s certified educator course. |

 What Implementation Looks Like in Arizona Districts